MerkleBros/cozy.computer/_posts/2020-05-11-generic-debounce-in-bash.md

 The `debounce` function runs a `while` loop.
 Bash while loops - and Bash conditionals in general like `if` statements - run a process and evaluate that process's as `truthy` if that process returns `0`.
 Our while loop repeatedly runs the passed in program `DEBOUNCE_PROGRAM` until it returns a non-zero number.

 Each time `DEBOUNCE_PROGRAM` is run and returns `0`, the `do` loop is executed.
 It checks whether we've launched a child process yet - kills that child process if it exists - and then launches a new child process by running the `debounce_action` function in the background with `debounce_action &`.
-The child process's `pid` - process ID - is saved as `debounce_action_pid` so that we can replace it later if the `DEBOUNCE_PROGRAM` returns `0` again before the child process finishes.
+The child process's `pid` - process ID - is saved as `debounce_action_pid` so that we can replace it later if the `DEBOUNCE_PROGRAM` triggers again before the `debounce_action` has fired.

 ### Usage
 Pass the three parameters in order to debounce.sh (`DEBOUNCE_PROGRAM`, `DEBOUNCE_INTERVAL_SECONDS`, `DEBOUNCE_ACTION`).